RicarGit/React-JSONPlaceholder-Albums-Project/README.md

 # This is an exercise project for learning purpose!!!

-## You can check the project by clicking [Here!]('https://react-jsonplaceholder-albums-project.netlify.app/)
+## You can check the project byclicking [Here!](https://react-jsonplaceholder-albums-project.netlify.app/)

 ## Technologies used in this project: